Duibh Oilean House

 The TV and DVD are here- but it also works well on rainy days for Twister or Yoga.

-The principle double bedroom on the ground floor has an ensuite bathroom, and the twin beside it has a walk-in shower.
+The principle double bedroom on the ground floor has an ensuite bathroom, and the adjoining room a walk-in shower.

 The house faces across Blacksod Bay with access to a private beach at the tip of the wetland below.